googleapis/google-cloud-go/bigquery/benchmarks/README.md

 ### Flags
 `--reruns` can be used to override the default number of times a query is rerun.

 `--projectid` can be used to run benchmarks in a different project.
-If unset, the PROJECT_ID environment variable is used.
+If unset, the GOOGLE_CLOUD_PROJECT environment variable is used.

 `--queryfile` can be used to override the default file which contains queries to be instrumented.